glu-lang/glu-book/_docs/primitives.md

 | Int32 | 32 bits  | -2,147,483,648 to 2,147,483,647 |
 | Int64 | 64 bits  | -9,223,372,036,854,775,808 to 9,223,372,036,854,775,807 |

+The size of Int is usually 64 bits, but it can also be 32 bits on certain systems (e.g., 32-bit machines).

 ### UInt (Unsigned Integers)
 Represent whole numbers but only non-negative values (no negative numbers).
 The size and range also depend on the number of bits used.